 Beattyville is a safe area in general.
 The facilities where teams stay will be locked throughout the night and Experience Mission Staff members will do a sweep to make sure the facilities are secure before retiring for the evening.
 There is minor petty theft in the area.
 For this reason, we recommend teams leaving all valuables (smartphones, computers, jewelry, etc.) at home.
 If a team does bring some valuables, the best way to keep them safe is to store them in a locked vehicle during the day.

-A combination of local cooks and Experience Mission Summer Staff will be preparing and serving your meals.
+Experience Mission Summer Staff will be preparing and serving your meals.
 Breakfast and dinner will be served buffet-style, and your team will pack their own lunches each morning.
-Team members should plan to bring their own plate, bowl, cup, and silverware for meals.

 Your team's transportation to, from, and while in Kentucky is NOT covered.
 You will need vehicles throughout the entire week to transport your team to various locations for work and ministry.
 Using a school bus as your main mode of transportation while in this community is not an option.
 Our work in Beattyville can only accommodate standard 15 passenger vans or smaller.